cuinjune/true-color/README.md

 In the future, I would like to further work on improving the overall quality of the app including designing the background area by adding objects that players can interact with.
 And I think these objects can be used to provide some clues for players to guess their body colors.

 ## How to play
-* Requires 2 or more players to make the game start.
 * Enter the player name and press the start button.
 * `W, A, S, D` keys move the player forward, left, backward, and right.
 * `Space` key makes the player jump.